 This is often paraphrased as ‘All things being equal, the simplest solution is the best.’
 In other words, when multiple competing theories are equal in other respects, the principle recommends selecting the theory that introduces the fewest assumptions and postulates the fewest entities.

 As you have noticed, Lemizh is a conlang or constructed language.
-It is an attempt to use Occam’s razor for creating a grammar, not because this should result in a better language, but just because I wanted to.
+It is an attempt to use Occam’s razor for creating a grammar, not because this should result in a better language, but because that’s how my brain works.

 This means that the ‘observable predictions’ – to stay in the diction of the quoted Wikipedia entry – are the ideas we can represent in speech; the ‘explanatory theory’ is of course the grammar, used to arrange these ideas in a fashion typical of this language; and the ‘assumptions’ of which we should need as few as possible are the rules that constitute that grammar.
 Lemizh is the best solution I could find (provided it is a solution).
 To get an idea of its simplicity, have a look at the page Summing up, unless you have already been there.
 But don’t expect to understand much of it before you have read the tutorial.

-The regularity of the grammar seems to imply that Lemizh is an engineered language but, as noted on the history page, it might as well be a strange coincidence in a natural language.
+The regularity of the grammar seems to imply that Lemizh is an engineered language but, as noted on the history page, it might as well be the result of a series of strange coincidences in a natural language.

-Just as physics moves farther and farther away from ‘common sense’, Lemizh has ever been moving away from Indo-European grammar, though at no point I decided on a rule for its strangeness or alienity (except perhaps with the hexadecimal number system).
+Just as physics moves further and further away from ‘common sense’, Lemizh has ever been moving away from Indo-European grammar, though at no point I decided on a rule for its strangeness or alienity (except perhaps with the hexadecimal number system).
 All changes were applied with reluctance – e.g., I resisted a long time to merge verbs and nouns into a single part of speech.

-At one point I had to discard most of the grammar (about the whole body of rules except verbal endings) to solve two minor problems, robbing myself of the possibility of expressing adjectives, participles, genitive attributes, questions, commands, and about everything else.
+At one point I had to discard most of the grammar (about the whole body of rules except verbal endings) to solve two minor problems, robbing myself of the possibility of expressing adjectives, participles, genitive attributes, questions, and commands.
 The modern sentence grammar is based completely on the solution for these two problems.
 Why does it work?

 I don’t recall making any decisions most of the time; the last one I made sometime during the nineties.
-Most of the decisions I do remember – the sorting of voiced before voiceless consonants in the alphabet or the use of moræ rather than syllables – had no influence on the overall structure of the language.
-Most of the time I am happy if I find a single solution that doesn’t contradict anything else.
+The decisions I do remember – the sorting of voiced before voiceless consonants in the alphabet or the use of moræ rather than syllables – had no influence on the overall structure of the language.
+Usually I am happy to find a single solution that doesn’t contradict anything else.
 The language compels me to do things – I hadn’t any choice with Identity of action or Completeness of cases, they just forced themselves into existence.
-Yet the creation of Lemizh was far from mechanistic or reproducible, it is my very own work.
+Yet the creation of Lemizh is far from mechanistic or reproducible, it is my very own work.

 There’s something to think about, if we’re talking of freedom of choice.

 And then there are, yes, epiphenomena.
 Concepts such as bracket, inversion or inner agentive are not grammatical rules but applications or consequences of the rules.
 Some of them have proved more powerful than I imagined.
-I couldn’t have invented a rule as versatile as inversion, yet there it is.
+I couldn’t have made up a rule as versatile as inversion, yet there it is.
+Who invented it?

 And the lexicon?